 First, report the theft right away to the police.
 Then, when you report the theft to your bank and credit card companies, you can give them a copy of your police report.

 You should contact Service Ontario to cancel any government-issued ID, such as your drivers’ license or health card, that may have been stolen.
-You should also report identity theft to Service Ontario if someone is using your SIN number without your permission.
+You should also report to Service Ontario if someone is using your SIN number without your permission.
 They can re-issue your identity documents for you.

-You should also tell the consumer reporting agencies Equifax and Transunion to issue a fraud alert.
+You should also tell the consumer reporting agencies Equifax and Transunion to issue a alert.
 This costs about $5.00 with each agency.
 You need to contact each agency separately to place a fraud alert on both your files.